lsu-ddem/intro-to-esports/content/5-Digital Literacy/3_Lesson_3/_index.en.md

 ### Objective(s):

-After the daily meme, the students will engage in lecture and classroom conversation about identity protection, encryption, software, networks, hardware, and ways to protect against threats on those fronts.
+Students will engage in lecture and classroom conversation about identity protection, encryption, software, networks, hardware, and ways to protect against threats on those fronts.

 ### Overview: